 To ensure the best experience for your users, you need to measure performance at all levels of the deployment, from individual server components, applications, and services to collections of servers and their communication, external dependencies and the deployment environment, and end-to-end experience.
 To cover all your bases, you need a comprehensive monitoring system that supports different types of monitoring.
-For example, Sematext offers full stack visibility by bringing together application and infrastructure monitoring, log management and analysis, tracing, real user, and synthetic monitoring.
+For example, Sematext offers full stack observability by bringing together application and infrastructure monitoring, log management and analysis, tracing, real user, and synthetic monitoring.
 This mix enables users to easily diagnose and solve performance issues and spot trends and patterns to deliver a better user experience.

 Interested in finding more about what monitoring entails?
 Check out these introductory guides:

 - Real User Monitoring